microsoft/msquic/docs/v0/MsQuicOpen.md

 `QuicApi`

-On success, returns a pointer the new version specific function table.
+On success, returns a pointer to the new version specific function table.
 The table above explains the mappings between `ApiVersion` to function table.

 # Return Value